stxss/CS50X/README.md

 - Join an audio and an image of your choice.
 (Shine with your meme making capabilities)

+- Extract the audio from a video of your choice

 To start writing this bot without exposing keys and sensitive information, I created a `.env` file that stored all this information and then loading that info into the main program and a .gitignore file which allowed for this information protection.
 Had to learn the hard way to avoid creating a `config.py` instead of a `.env` file to achieve the same thing, as this later caused problems with paths of files when deploying the application.
 So, for anyone reading this, use `.env`.